marcpre/personal_blog_eleventy/README.md

 214. learn price action to read the chart
 215. What's the ICT method in trading?
 (Trader Mayne)
 216. The Power of Shut up and Listen
+217. How to learn effectively in the car
+218.